ykevu/ykevu.github.io/_pages/about.md

 ## About me

-I am currently a Software Engineer in the [Van Valen Group](https://www.vanvalen.caltech.edu/) as part of Caltech's [SASE program](https://sase.caltech.edu/).
-For my undergraduate studies, I attended Caltech and received a B.S. in Chemistry and Computer Science in 2022.

-My primary research interest lies in predictive chemistry and the development or exploration of computational tools, models, and frameworks that can enhance the productivity of synthetic chemists.
-To that end, I will be joining the [Coley Group](https://coley.mit.edu/) in Fall 2023 while pursuing an SM in Computational Science and Engineering at MIT.
-I am also interested in developing easy-to-use, aesthetically pleasing, and practical web applications for science, a sentiment which drives my [current work](https://label-dev.deepcell.org/) in the Van Valen Group.
+My primary research interest lies in predictive chemistry and the development of computational tools, models, and algorithms that can accelerate discovery in the chemical sciences.
+To that end, I am a graduate researcher in the [Coley Group](https://coley.mit.edu/) at MIT.
 Generally speaking, I am a strong proponent of open-source software.

+In the past, I was a Software Engineer in the [Van Valen Group](https://www.vanvalen.caltech.edu/) as part of Caltech's [SASE program](https://sase.caltech.edu/).
+For my undergraduate studies, I attended Caltech, where I did research in the Fu Group and received a B.S. in Chemistry and Computer Science in 2022.

-Outside of academics, I enjoy playing board games, doing crosswords, watching movies, taking photos, shooting and editing videos, playing racket sports, visiting art museums, and listening to or attending musical theater.
-In the past, I was extremely involved in academic competitions, especially [Quizbowl](https://www.naqt.com/about/quiz-bowl.html).
+Outside of academics, I enjoy playing board games, doing crosswords, watching movies, taking photos, shooting and editing videos, playing racket sports, visiting art museums, and listening to or attending musical theater and concerts.
+In the past, I was heavily involved in academic competitions, especially [Quizbowl](https://www.naqt.com/about/quiz-bowl.html).

+## Publications
+---